wikimedia/operations-software-elasticsearch-plugins/README.txt

 ---------------------------
 An ops engineer can then build the package.
 First they need to fetch the blobs on their local machine prior to uploading to
-boron:
+deneb:

 $ ./debian/rules prepare_build

 It'll download all the files and make all the verifications again.
-If everything looks good they can scp the whole dir to boron and then build the package with
+If everything looks good they can scp the whole dir to deneb and then build the package with
-$ DIST=jessie-wikimedia pdebuild
+$ DIST=stretch-wikimedia pdebuild

 NOTE: the sha256sums are verified again.